rytswd/london-microservices-2023/README.md

 Official Website: https://www.meetup.com/london-microservices/events/296099628/

-Original Recording: _To be updated_
+Original Recording: _To be confirmed, may not be available_

 Original Slide: https://dub.sh/london-microservices-sep-2023-spof